ksonnet/ksonnet/docs/cli-reference/ks_env_update.md

 ### Synopsis

-The `update` command updates libraries for an environment.
+The `update` command updates packages for an environment.

 ### Related Commands